aakku106/MyDotFiles/README.md

 - **macOS**: Fully supported with all features
 - **Linux**: Most commands and configurations are compatible.
 Homebrew works on Linux too!
 You can use the same `brew` commands, though some packages might have different names or you may occasionally need native package managers (`apt`, `yum`, `pacman`, etc.) for system-level dependencies
+- **Bash Users**: Most tools and configurations are compatible with bash, but may require some tinkering since this setup is optimized for Zsh (aliases, prompt themes, and plugin configurations would need adaptation)
 - **Windows**: Manual installation required.
 Consider using WSL2 with Ubuntu for better compatibility, or install Windows equivalents of the tools manually

 **Windows Users**: This configuration is designed for Unix-like systems.
 For Windows, consider: